arkency/posts/posts/2024-02-06-completly-custom-zeitwerk-inflector.md

 transformations, such as pluralization, singularization, __acronym handling__, and humanization of attribute names.

-`Rails::Autoloader::Inflector` is the one that is used by default in Rails integration with Zeitwerk.
+`Rails::Autoloader::Inflector` is the one that is used by default in Rails integration with Zeitwerk:

 ```ruby